JamesByers/g_load_clean_and_analyse_data_with_Excel/B2_L4-Combine_data_using_Lookups.md

   * Danger!
 You have to use absolute references else the table_range moves when you copy the VLOOKUP formula tp another cell
     * There is definitely an advantage to using range names.
 We will change our VLOOKUP reference table_array value to a range name.

-#### Exercise: Use Lookups to fetch data from other tables - 25 min
+#### Exercise 2: Use Lookups to fetch data from other tables - 25 min
 * Students work independently and then in teams of three
 * Fetch data from other worksheets using lookups
   * Match numerical values